lmaldona/lmaldona.github.io/publications.md

 3. Maldonado, L. and Geraldo, P. (2017) “Fixed Effects Regression and Effect Heterogeneity: An Illustration Using a Causal Inference Perspective” en M. Giesselmann, K. Golsh, H. Lohmann, and A. Schmidt-Catran (Eds).
 Lebensbedingungen in Deutschland in der Längsschnittperspective.
 Springer VS.

+## Work in progress

+1. Sanchez, F. and Maldonado, L. (2024).
+"Protests and Electoral Repercussions under Authoritarianism: The Case of Pinochet’s Chile"

+2. Maldonado, L., Castillo, J. C., Olivos, F., Iturra, J., and Atria, J. (2024) ”Does information about economic inequality affect opportunity beliefs?
+Results from survey experiments in contemporary Chile”.

 ## Other publications

 1. Maldonado, L. (2012) Helping the Poor in Latin America: Three Studies on Public Trans- fers, Social Services, and Poverty in Different Institutional Contexts.
 PhD thesis.
 University of Cologne, Cologne, Germany.